Inverkeithing Heritage Regeneration (2019 – 2024)

 High Street and Mercat Cross

 Improvements to the High Street and Mercat Cross in the town centre will form a major part of the Inverkeithing Heritage Regeneration scheme.
-A first phase of works, in front of the Civic Centre, has been delayed by the Covid-19 lockdown until autumn 2020.
-The main phase of the construction works, focused on the High Street and Mercat Cross, is due to start in summer 2021.
+A first phase of works, in front of the Civic Centre, has been delayed by the Covid-19 lockdown until early 2021.
+The main phase of the construction works, focused on the High Street and Mercat Cross, is due to start in 2022

 Welcome to Inverkeithing’s digital doors open page